wazuh/wazuh-documentation/source/user-manual/agent-enrollment/index.rst

 Requirements
 ------------

-The following has to be in place to ensure the Wazuh agent registers successfully:
+The following has to be in place to ensure the Wazuh agent enrollment is done:

 #.
 An installed and running Wazuh manager.